How Much Can Employee Turnover Cost Your Company?

 In another study from SHRM , it was found that companies that used a pre-boarding program were 11% more likely to retain employees after their first year of employment.
 It's for this reason that many companies are beginning to implement pre-boarding programs and strengthened onboarding to engage employees from the moment they accept a job offer and their very first day at work.

 SHRM also found that 90% of employees decide whether to remain with a company within the first six months of their employment.
 Tools like 90-day reviews, work anniversary recognitions, employee recognition program, ample opportunities for training and career development, and other benefits are extremely valuable in helping new employees decide to stay in those crucial six months and reducing turnover rates.

-Another study found that a large portion of the turnover rate was because of bad management , In this study, 41% of the employees who left because of a bad boss did so because they weren't recognised for their work.
+Another study found that a large portion of the turnover rate was because of bad management , In this study, 41% of the employees who left because of a bad boss did so because they weren't recognized for their work.
 Many experts have testified that UK managers typically don't receive training in how to manage their employees, so your company must implement a program that ensures that every manager is trained before they are given responsibility for other employees.
 Good leadership is an integral part of reducing turnover.

 According to OWL Labs, companies that offer remote working opportunities and flexibility have a 25% lower turnover rate .
 With newer generations of employees demanding more flexibility in their working hours, offering remote working is a great way to show employees you value their time and trust their commitment to work output.